nbogojevic/TechAw_EclipseOrion/README.md

 Eclipse Orion
 -------------

-Eclipse Orion is browser based IDE for JavaScript and HTML.
+In short, today, Eclipse Orion is browser based IDE for JavaScript and HTML.
+As a larger scope, it is a platform for creating developpment tools on the web and for the web.

-It has a client server [architecture](http://wiki.eclipse.org/images/0/04/Orion_Architecture_1.jpg).
+It has a client-server [architecture](http://wiki.eclipse.org/images/0/04/Orion_Architecture_1.jpg).

 Links:
 - [Orion homepage](http://www.eclipse.com/orion)